Florida vs. Kentucky Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Florida vs. Kentucky Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 6

-Saturday's game that pits the Florida Gators (10-3, 0-0 SEC) versus the No. 6 Kentucky Wildcats (10-2, 0-0 SEC) at Exactech Arena at the Stephen C. O'Connell Center should be a competitive matchup based on our computer prediction, which projects a final score of 82-80 in favor of Florida.
+Saturday's contest features the Florida Gators (10-3, 0-0 SEC) and the No. 6 Kentucky Wildcats (10-2, 0-0 SEC) squaring off at Exactech Arena at the Stephen C. O'Connell Center in what should be a close matchup, with a projected 82-80 win for Florida according to our computer prediction.
 Tipoff is at 12:30 PM ET on January 6.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!